tchoi8/thetree/README.md

 #for

-- for challenging the unjust social system, environmental concerns and bring the unseen inequalities to light
+- for challenging the unjust social system and bring the unseen inequalities to light
+- for empathetic communcation and affective learning
 - for making knowledge accessible and to demystify technology
 - for empowering the oppressed and the minority by introducing new tools and opportunities